 Please consult the Reduction in Force (RIF) policy in the Policies and Procedures manual.

 Separation from the College

 The following procedure applies when an employee voluntarily separates from their employment with Durham Tech:

 Employees wishing to retire or resign should give a 30-day notice to the College.
-To give this notice, the employee is to write a letter to the President indicating his/her intention to retire or resign no fewer than 30 days prior to the date of his/her desired departure.
-The employee is also to send copies of this letter to Human Resources, the Chief Financial Officer, the Chief Talent and Equity Officer, the appropriate Division Head, and the immediate Supervisor.
+To give this notice, the employee is to write a letter addressed to the President indicating their intention to retire or resign no fewer than 30 days prior to the date of their desired departure and attach it to an email that is sent to the President, Director, Human Resources and Talent Management, the Chief Financial Officer, the Chief Talent and Equity Officer, the appropriate Division Head, and the immediate Supervisor.

-The employee obtains an exit checklist from the Human Resources Department to ensure that all college property has been returned and that the employee has been counseled and cleared in areas regarding retirement, leave, insurance, and related matters.
+The employee obtains an exit checklist from the Human Resources and Talent Management Department to ensure that all college property has been returned and that the employee has been counseled and cleared in areas regarding retirement, leave, insurance, and related matters.
 Once Supervisors in all required departments have initialed the exit checklist, the Business Office is authorized to release the final paycheck.

-The Associate Director of Human Resources will conduct an exit interview with all full-time employees separating from the College.
+Human Resources and Talent Management will conduct an exit interview with all full-time employees separating from the College.
 Exit interviews can be extended to part-time employees if requested.
 Should the employee not return college property, the College reserves the right to withhold the direct deposit of an employee’s final paycheck and deduct reasonable costs for unreturned property (including keys) that is documented as being assigned to the employee.
-During the exit interview, the employee leaving the college should instruct Human Resources as to their preferences regarding releasing information not already a matter of public record.
+During the exit interview, the employee leaving the college should instruct Human Resources and Talent Management as to their preferences regarding releasing information not already a matter of public record.

 Re-Employment of Retired Persons